PaNOSC-ViNYL/McStasScript/CONTRIBUTING.md

 # Guidelines for contributing to McStasScript

 This document describes how to contribute to McStasScript.
 The preferred method is to open a pull request on the GitHub page.
-The list below act as a checklist of things to consider before creating the pull request.
+The list below acts as a checklist of things to consider before creating the pull request.
 Since the manual is currently on overleaf, there is no way to directly contribute, so a note on the necessary updates to the manual is appreciated.

 * Provide docstrings to new functions / classes
 * Update docstrings as necessary